 Embrace University Citizenship: Demonstrate citizenship by contributing to the mission of BYU-Idaho and Online Learning.

-When you accept a contract to teach online for BYU-I each semester you are agreeing to the following citizenship requirements (as outlined in the Online Instruction Policy Manual):
+When you accept a contract to teach online for BYU-I each semester you are agreeing to the following citizenship requirements (as outlined in the section 7.4 Online Instructor Handbook):

 Active participation in teaching group meetings held both synchronously (three per semester, one of which is an all-online-instructor event—Fall Forum, Winter Webinar, Live Q&A,etc.) and asynchronously (three per semester) in the Online Instruction Community.
 Every effort should be made to attend live meetings; if a meeting must be missed, the recording of the synchronous session should be reviewed with any follow-up questions or comments sent to the TGL.

-Participation in an instructor review each semester, which includes completing a self-assessment and discussing your performance with your teaching group leader.
+Participation in an instructor review each semester, which includes completing a self-assessment and discussing your performance with your TGL.

 - Responding to administrative inquires within 24 business hours.
 You will receive communications from the Home Office, your Teaching Group Leader , and other administrators as needed.
 Such communication should be responded to promptly so as not to delay any pending processes.